-Comparative Analysis of Push-Pull Query Strategies for Wireless Sensor Networks
+Comparative Analysis of Push-Pull Query Strategies for Wireless Sensor Networks^{}

-Shyam Kapadia1, Bhaskar Krishnamachari^{1,2} 1Department of Computer Science 2Department of Electrical Engineering Viterbi School of Engineering University of Southern California Los Angeles, CA 90089, USA {kapadia, bkrishna}@usc.edu
+Shyam Kapadia1 and Bhaskar Krishnamachari^{1,2}

+1 Department of Computer Science, University of Southern California, Los Angeles 90089, USA 2 Department of Electrical Engineering, University of Southern California, Los Angeles, CA 90089, USA

-Abstract-We present a comparative mathematical analysis of two important distinct approaches to hybrid push-pull querying in wireless sensor networks: structured hash-based datacentric storage (DCS) and the unstructured comb-needle (CN) rendezvous mechanism.
-Our analysis, which is based on a singlesink square-grid deployment, yields several interesting insights.
+Abstract.
+We present a comparative mathematical analysis of two important distinct approaches to hybrid push-pull querying in wireless sensor networks: structured hash-based data-centric storage (DCS) and the unstructured comb-needle (CN) rendezvous mechanism.
+Our analysis yields several interesting insights.
 For ALL-type queries pertaining to information about all events corresponding to a given attribute, we examine the conditions under which the two approaches outperform each other in terms of the average query and event rates.
-For the case of ANY-type queries where it is sufficient to obtain information from any one of the desired events for a given attribute, we propose and analyze a modified sequential comb-needle technique (SCN) to compare with DCS.
+For the case of ANYtype queries where it is sufficient to obtain information from any one of the desired events for a given attribute, we propose and analyze a modified sequential comb-needle technique (SCN) to compare with DCS.
 We find that DCS generally performs better than CN/SCN for high query rates and low event rates, while CN/SCN perform better for high event rates.
-Surprisingly, for the cases of ALL-type aggregated queries and ANY-type queries, we identify the existence of "magic number" event rate thresholds, independent of network size or query probability, which dictate the choice of querying protocol.
+Surprisingly, for the cases of ALL-type aggregated queries and ANY-type queries, we find that there exist "magic number" event rate thresholds, independent of network size or query probability, which dictate the choice of querying protocol.
+While our analysis is based on a single-sink square-grid deployment, we believe the insights can be generalized to random deployments.